PATENTS

 82,for book page copier of the contact printing type.

-[List of Patents for class 355 subclass 26] 26Photographing on both sides of photo-sensitive paper
+[List of Patents for class 355 subclass 26] 26Photographing on both sides of photo-sensitive paper:

 This subclass is indented under subclass 18.
-Subject matter wherein the device is particularly adapted to photograph complete pictures on the obverse side and the reverse side of photos:graphic paper which is light sensitive on both sides.
+Subject matter wherein the device is particularly adapted to photograph complete pictures on the obverse side and the reverse side of photographic paper which is light sensitive on both sides.

 (1) Note.
 The pictures on the two sides must be complete in themselves and not cooperate with each other to form a composite picture as may be true in some of the patents in subclasses 32+ below.